core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 {: #fig-option-protection title="Protection of CoAP Options" artwork-align="center"}

-Unless specified otherwise, CoAP options not listed in {{fig-option-protection}} SHALL be of class E (and no special processing).
+Unknown CoAP options SHALL be processed as class E (and no special processing).
 Specifications of new CoAP options SHOULD define how they are processed with OSCORE.
 A new COAP option SHOULD be of class E unless it requires proxy processing.

 ### Inner Options {#inner-options}